In this article, we will talk about server-side rendering in React, and the benefits versus traditional client-side rendering.

 Nuxt.js is a server-side rendering framework for Vue.js and is popular in the Vue.js community.
 If you are looking for alternatives Next.js or Razzle in the Vue.js world, do give this a try.

 I explored server rendered React apps a few months back and created an app with Next.js and hosted it on Now — a serverless platform.
-Both Next and Now are from a company called Zeit, who are doing a great job at educating developers about React and serverless technologies along with offering other fantastic products.
+Both Next and Now are from a company called Vercel, which is doing a great job at educating developers about React and serverless technologies, along with offering other fantastic products.

 Do you always need SSR?